figtools/figgy.docs/docs/manual/figgy-cloud/bastion.md

 ## Step 2: Configure Figgy
 Open up your `01_configure_figgy.tf` file.
 There are some important options in here.
 The comments in the file should make it fairly clear what each option means.
+If you get confused, check the [reference](/manual/configuration/figgy-cloud/) for clarity.

 !!! warning ""
     Be sure to take extra care when mapping up your `roles` to `/namespaces`.
 If you make a typo you're going to experience